Workshops

 Alison Powell

 Alison Powell is a writer and teacher who believes the world is a better place when we allow ourselves to create.
-Her fiction has been long- and short-listed in numerous contests (Mslexia, Writer’s HQ, Reflex and TSS amongst others) won the local author prize in the Bath Short Story Award and runner-up places in Flash 500 and the Bridport Prize.
+Her fiction has been long- and short-listed in numerous contests (Mslexia, Writer’s HQ, Reflex and TSS, amongst others) won the local author prize in the Bath Short Story Award, runner-up places in Flash 500 and the Bridport Prize and won the June 2025 Bath Flash Fiction Award.
 She co-edited the 2018 National Flash Fiction Day anthology and has been published in a growing pile of anthologies, magazines and online publications.
-She won first prize in the Bath Flash Fiction Award in June, 2025.
-She runs writing workshops through her venture WriteClub and supports a global community of writers.
-Find her on Insta/FB: @hellowriteclub or via her website www.alisonpowell.co.uk
+She runs writing workshops and supports a global community of writers through her venture WriteClub.
+Find her on Insta/FB: @hellowriteclub or via www.writeclub.org.uk

 Isolation is your flash friend: with Gillian O’Shaughnessy